lambdamikel/LambdaSpeak3/README.md

 after a reset (via `&FF` or reset button), or after a power cycle, for example.

-Referring to the table above, the EEPROM PCM Play mode is the autonomous PCM sample playback mode.
-Since this mode can also involve the SPO256-AL2 using Channel 10, the SPO LED is being lit in this mode as well.
-Moreover, to upload the PCM samples from the CPC into LambdaSpeak's EEPROM, the EEPROM PCM Upload mode is being used:
+Referring to the table above, the EEPROM PCM Play mode is the autonomous PCM sample playback mode; sample / wave files are being played back from EEPROM.
+Since this mode can also involve the SPO256-AL2 (addressed via Channel 10), the SPO LED is being lit as well in this mode.
+Moreover, to upload the PCM samples from the CPC into LambdaSpeak's EEPROM, the EEPROM PCM Upload mode is being used.

 LambdaSpeak 3 is controlled by sending "control bytes" or "commands" - the different modes are enable and disabled by sending control